 14 – Only the ‘Three-banded’ armadillo is capable of rolling into a complete armoured ball for protection, with the head and tail armour filling the small gap in the middle – and this ball is so perfectly formed and complete that the animal can literally be rolled along the ground, and even dogs can’t break it open.

-16 – Apart from the above, however, most armadillos’ main defense is to run – usually into one of its burrows, or straight into a thorny patch of some sort where its armour protects it and the predator can’t follow – or to dig to safety, if it has time.
+16 – Apart from the above, however, most armadillos’ main defence is to run – usually into one of its burrows, or straight into a thorny patch of some sort where its armour protects it and the predator can’t follow – or to dig to safety if it has time.
 Despite their short legs, they can run quite fast in short bursts!